pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 operation for symmetric block ciphers that is designed to provide both data authenticity and confidentiality, and is widely adopted for its performance.

-The mapper expects an instance of :class:`~eventsourcing.cipher.AbstractCipher`, and :class:`~eventsourcing.cipher.AESCipher` implements this abstract base class, so if you want to use another cipher strategy simply implement the base class.
+The mapper expects an instance of the abstract base class :class:`~eventsourcing.cipher.Cipher`, and :class:`~eventsourcing.cipher.AESCipher` implements this abstract base class, so if you want to use another cipher strategy simply implement the base class.